Karthik06-Git/Image_Captioning_using_Transformers/README.md

 ## 📈 Evaluation Metric

 - **BLEU Score** from `nltk.translate.bleu_score` is used to evaluate the quality of generated captions against the ground truth captions.
+- These scores measure the similarity between the candidate caption and the reference captions using n-grams (sequences of n words).
+- and obtained these scores over Flickr30k dataset :-\
+   `BLEU-1`: 0.7140 \
+   `BLEU-2`: 0.4990 \
+   `BLEU-3`: 0.4026 \
+   `BLEU-4`: 0.4408 \

 ---